mipcips/ossspark-to-adb/README.md

 - run the first cell to check the connection to the Hive metastore server (should read something like connection succeeded)
 - in the second cell, you have to storage account name and access key (you get all these values from the Azure Portal and the storage account in your resource group)

+## Lab 2 - Migrate Spark Code
+---

+### Run legacy code on HDI

+- goto jupyter environment on Spark cluster 'https://spark-cluster-int.azurehdinsight.net/jupyter'
+- upload notebook from 'ossspark-to-adb/notebooks/hdi/LegacyContext.ipynb'
+- run notebook cell by cell and notice it's working

+---

+- goto Databricks environment and create/start a cluster if not yet already done so
+- upload notebook from /notebooks/hdi/LegacyContext.ipynb and run cell by cell
+- in cell 3 (sc = SparkContext()) notice the error message: VelueError: Cannot run multiple sparkContexts at once
+- change the code in cell 3 to 'sc = SparkContext.getOrCreate(conf=conf) and
+- run the notebook cell by cell and notice it's running successfully
+- in the last line, when executing sc.stop() notice the message 'The Spark Context has stopped and the driver is restarting.
+Your notebook will be automatically attached.'

+> You do not want to stop the context or spark session, since it's affects ALL users of the cluster (restarts the driver node)